yuki24/artemis/README.md

 }
 ```

-Once you add a field or two you can make a GraphQL call by calling the class method called that has the matching name `artist`:
+Then you could the class method that has the matching name `artist`:

 ```ruby
 Artsy.artist(id: "pablo-picasso")
 # => makes a GraphQL query that's in app/operations/artist.graphql
 ```

-You can also specify a file name if
+You can also specify a file name:

 ```sh
 $ rails g artemis:query artist artist_details_on_artwork